Florida Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you're shipping to or from

-• No State Income Tax: Florida residents enjoy one of the best tax advantages in the nation—there's no state income tax, making it attractive for those relocating with their vehicles.
+• No State Income Tax: Florida has no state income tax, making it an attractive destination for residents and businesses relocating from other states.

 Car Shipping 101